 This makes it possible to decouple some Manager's core functionality so it can be externalized.
 For example, you may want to replace collaboration jobs workflow engine with an external product of your choice.
 This, in turn, improves integrations with various 3rd party systems.

-Why we have introduced it.
-The answer lies in the fact that the Event-Based Architecture is based on the concept of events.
-This approach encourages you to think of events first, not things and their states.
-An event is something that happens, data can be an event.
-In Manager, most of our events are some sort of changes to data, for example a form submission.
+We have introduced the Event-Based Architecture because it is based on the concept of events.
+This approach encourages you to think of events first, not the things and their states.
+An event is something that happens, for example, data can be an event.
+In Manager, most of our events are some sort of changes to data, for example, a form submission.

-Our event-based architecture uses the Outbox pattern.
-We've implemented this patten using the Kafka Producer, which is a Kafka client that publishes events to different topics in a Kafka's cluster.
+Our event-based architecture uses the Inbox and Outbox patterns.
+We've implemented theme using the Kafka Subscriber and the Kafka Producer, which are Kafka clients that listen to and publish events to different topics in a Kafka's cluster.

 The simplified Kafka event flow is illustrated below: